How " DE " in French can TOTALLY CHANGE the meaning of a sentence + BONUS

 That means I couldn't go.
 I was absent.

 Hi everyone!
-I hope you are well and ready for a new French video.
+I hope you're all well and ready for another French video.

-Today, we will see together the difference between missing something and missing something.
+Today, we're going to take a look at the difference between missing something and missing out on something.

 At the end of the video, we will also see two other uses of the verb miss.

-Before starting, don't hesitate to activate the French or English subtitles if you need them.
+Before you start, don't hesitate to activate English or French subtitles if you need them.

 If you are new to the channel, I am Elisabeth.